godotengine/godot-docs/classes/class_spatial.rst

 | *Getter* | get_gizmo()      |
 +----------+------------------+

-The SpatialGizmo for this node.
+The :ref:`SpatialGizmo<class_SpatialGizmo>` for this node.
 Used for example in :ref:`EditorSpatialGizmo<class_EditorSpatialGizmo>` as custom visualization and editing handles in Editor.

 .. _class_Spatial_global_transform: